-Every year, we celebrate the month of October as National Breast Cancer Awareness Month.
-People from all over the world join to show their support to people affected by this disease.
-Various charitable organizations around the globe organize annual campaigns to raise awareness about Breast Cancer among the general population.
+October is Breast Cancer Awareness Month, and people from all over the world join to show their support for those facing breast cancer.
+Various charitable organizations around the globe organize annual campaigns to raise awareness about breast cancer among the general population.

 Know Your Lemons® Foundation, a non-profit organization, has set up a breast cancer awareness project teaching women about the symptoms and early process for detection of tumors.
 Not only that, they also accept donations to invest in educating women all around the globe about the importance of early detection of breast cancer.

 We at Ocean Jewelry Store highly value optimal health and wellbeing and always strive to support important causes.
 As most of our Ocean Lovers know, we have an ongoing partnership with a charity that works to save the receding population of sea turtles and now we want to support this amazing cause too.

 Awareness of breast cancer is of utmost importance.
 Hence, early diagnosis using simple self-screening methods allows better treatment of cancer with a high chance of success.
 That is why this month we are also donating a part of our profits to the Know Your Lemons® Foundation in support of this cause.

 In addition, we have chosen the Sea Shell as our symbol for this fight.
 Seashell symbolizes femininity, positivity, health, and rebirth.
 We think it is the most beautiful representation of the power and strength of women.
 Therefore, this is a perfect ocean symbol to represent this cause.

 Why is Early Detection and Diagnosis So Important for Breast Cancer?